vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works.md

 		// operations ...
 };
 ```
-Let say now you have main application where you want to connect your device to others
+- Now, below is main application in which you want to connect your device to others.
 ```
 int main()
 {
 	wifi_t 		*wifi = new wifi_t;
 	bluetooth_t 	*bluetooth = new bluetooth_t;

 	int pt = selectProtocol();